aswindanu/python-django-boilerplate/README.md

-# Starter python for Django Framework + REST framework API
+# Starter python for Django + REST framework API

 this project using this kind of library:
 * API : https://www.django-rest-framework.org/